EpticMC/CommandBlock/README.md

 - <a name="layingitem"></a>Laying Item: <br><br>
 Description: <br>
-Spawn an invisible armorstand holding an item.
+Spawn an invisible armorstand holding an item (torch in this case).
 Makes it look like its laying on the floor. <br><br>
 CommandBlock Command: <br>
 ```Assembly
 summon ArmorStand ~.5 ~-.8 ~-1 {DisabledSlots:1,NoGravity:true,Invisible:1,Invulnerable:0,Small:false,Equipment:[{id:0050,Count:1},{},{},{},{}],Pose:{RightArm:[0.0f,30.0f,0.0f]},Rotation:[30.10f,]}